 Directions for use of VIAFLEX plastic Pharmacy Bulk Package container

 Tear overpouch across top at slit and remove solution container.
 Discard overpouch and sachet.
+Visually inspect the container.
+If the outlet port protector is damaged, detached, or not present, discard container as solution path sterility may be impaired.
 Some opacity of the plastic due to moisture absorption during the sterilization process may be observed.
 This is normal and does not affect the solution quality or safety.
 The opacity will diminish gradually.
 Check for minute leaks by squeezing inner bag firmly.
 If leaks are found, discard solution as sterility may be impaired.

 For compounding only, not for direct infusion.